USAJOBS/ATP-Support/job-announcement-playbook/details/benefits.md

   alt="Benefits v6.7 example"></amp-img>
 </div>

-This section will automatically, and always, include the initial paragraph and link seen above, followed by information that you provide, followed by a disclaimer explaining that benefits are sometimes not the same for all agencies.
+This section will automatically include the initial paragraph and **Learn more about federal benefits** link seen above, followed by information that you provide along with a disclaimer explaining that benefits sometimes differ across agencies.

-The link in this section is as follows:
+The link in this section is here:

 *	[Learn more about federal benefits](https://www.usajobs.gov/Help/working-in-government/benefits/)

 ### Agency benefits

-This text allows the agency to describe benefits that they offer above and beyond the standard Federal government benefits.
+This text allows the agency to describe benefits that they offer above and beyond the standard federal government benefits.
 If your agency has it’s own benefits page, you can add a link to that page.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">